 Smoking kills more Americans than alcohol, car accidents, HIV, guns, and illegal drugs combined and accounts for around 30% of all cancer deaths in the United States (American Cancer Society, 2017).
 Compared to nonsmokers, individuals who use tobacco are more likely to develop heart disease, stroke, and lung cancer.
 Smoking causes diminished health overall and harms nearly every organ in the body (CDC, 2017).

-Nicotine itself is an addictive substance with around 32% of those who use becoming addicted (Hill, 2015).
-For these reasons (and a variety of others) it is important to understand the health effects if you choose to use tobacco.
+Nicotine is an addictive substance, with around 32% of those who use it becoming addicted (Hill, 2015).
+For these reasons (and a variety of others), it is important to understand the health effects if you choose to use tobacco.